Questions about the Dual Credit program?

-Courses are offered at four (5) George Brown College campuses - the Waterfront Campus, Daphne Cockwell Centre for Health Sciences (51 Dockside Drive, near Union TTC station), the St. James campus (200 King Street East, near King TTC station), Casa Loma campus (160 Kendal Avenue, near Dupont TTC station), the Ryerson University Campus (99 Gerrard Street East, near Dundas TTC station) and the Young Centre for the Performing Arts at the Distillery District (50 Tankhouse Lane, Toronto, M5A 3C4).
+Courses are offered at four (5) George Brown College campuses - the Waterfront Campus, Daphne Cockwell Centre for Health Sciences (51 Dockside Drive, near Union TTC station), the St. James campus (200 King Street East, near King TTC station), Casa Loma campus (160 Kendal Avenue, near Dupont TTC station), the Toronto Metropolitan University Campus (99 Gerrard Street East, near Dundas TTC station) and the Young Centre for the Performing Arts at the Distillery District (50 Tankhouse Lane, Toronto, M5A 3C4).

 7. When do the courses start and end?
 Fall semester courses begin in September and end in mid-December.
 Winter semester courses begin in February and end in late May.